-There are a couple ways to go about the Narrows:
+There are a few ways to go about the Narrows:

 1. Start from the bottom at Temple of Sinawava and mosey upstream in the Virgin River.
 No, not along the river: IN the river.
 Bring (or rent from local outfitters) some great water shoes and a walking stick for stability on slippery rocks.
 Sometimes vintage walking sticks au naturel (aka discarded branches) can be found at the beginning of the hike.
 Continue up the river for two or three hours and arrive at Wall Street, the narrowest section of the canyon.
 Gawk.
 Go back from whence you came.
 Or amble on for a bit; the farther up the canyon you go, the fewer humans you’ll share it with.